eclipse-ditto/ditto/documentation/src/main/resources/_posts/2020-11-11-desired-properties.md

 ---

 ## Desired feature properties added to things model
-With the release of Eclipse Ditto <b>version 1.5.0</b>
-[desired feature properties](basic-feature.htlm#feature-desired-properties) are introduced to the things model for
-<b>API versions later than 1</b>.
-The <i>desired properties</i> for features are added on the same level of the model as
-the feature properties and can reflect for example feature property updates ,which are intended, but not yet applied.
+With the release of Eclipse Ditto **version 1.5.0** [desired feature properties](basic-feature.html#feature-desired-properties) are introduced to the things model for **API versions later than 1**.
+The _desired properties_ for features are added on the same level of the model as the feature properties and can reflect for example feature property updates ,which are intended, but not yet applied.

-<i>Further logics for desired feature properties might be implemented in future Ditto versions.</i>
+{% include note.html content="Further logics for desired feature properties might be implemented in future Ditto
+                              versions." %}

 A fully-fledged JSON representation of a feature with desired properties is shown below: